-The Group formulated the Procurement Guidelines (Japanese and English versions) in September 2018 and began implementing the guidelines at all suppliers from November that year while also requesting that they comply with them.

-In addition, business consignment agreements and purchase orders (including those for new contractors and renewed suppliers) include a provision on compliance with the guidelines.
-As of March

-2022, we have included the provision in the agreements and purchase orders for almost all of our suppliers, or approximately 4,600 companies.
+The Group formulated the Procurement Guidelines (Japanese and English versions) in September 2018 and since then has been applying them at all suppliers and requiring compliance.
+In addition, business consignment agreements and purchase orders (including those for new contractors and renewed suppliers) include a compliance provision.
+As of March 2022, we have included the provision in the agreements and purchase orders for almost all of our suppliers, approximately 4,600 companies, and they had already been informed of the provision.
 We also confirm awareness of the guidelines among suppliers through internal audits.